Few-shot Image Generation via Masked Discrimination: Introduction

-The main contributions of the proposed few-shot image generation approach are as follows: (1) We propose masked discrimination to guide adapted GANs to generate images with greater diversity.
-(2) We propose to extend the cross-domain consistency loss to the discriminator to preserve information learned from the source domain and achieve higher quality.
-(3) We provide qualitative and quantitative results on a series of few-shot image generation tasks and compare them with prior works to demonstrate the effectiveness of our approach.
+The main contributions of the proposed few-shot image generation approach are as follows: (1) We propose masked discrimination to guide adapted GANs to generate images sharing partially common features with training samples and achieve greater diversity.
+(2) We propose to adapt the cross-domain consistency loss to the discriminator to preserve information learned from source domains and achieve higher quality.
+(3) We demonstrate the effectiveness of our approach on a series of few-shot image generation tasks with qualitative and quantitative results outperforming prior works.